 BASEMENT - Francis Da Silva was a Portugese stowaway who came to Nova Scotia in 1861 aboard a Churchill ship.
 From the time of his arrival until his death in 1920, he worked for the Churchills as a sailor, gardener, coachman, and handyman.
 The round paintings, which are known as port-hole paintings, form a border which goes all the way around the basement.
 Behind the door is a painting of a ship which was probably the "rough copy" for a large mural which was painted in the barn.
 On the back wall is a depiction which is believed to be the Prince of Wales (later King Edward VII), to commemorate his visit to Hantsport in 1860.
 In the background of this mural is the elaborately decorated carriage which Mr. Churchill sent to Windsor to carry him.
 Da Silva did several "political cartoon" paintings on sailcloth.
 These were concerned mostly with reciprocity, a major trade issue in Canadian politics at the time.
 Ezra Churchill was elected to the Nova Scotia Assembly in 1855 and following Confederation was appointed to the Canadian Senate in 1871.
 Da Silva painted Churchill bicycling uphill to Ottawa from Hantsport wearing a silk hat and tail coat with the caption "This is the hardest I ever climbed".

-The Marine Memorial Room was established as a memorial to the seafaring era.
 In the late 1800s, Hantsport was the fifth largest shipbuilding community in the world, the largest company being E. Churchill and Sons.
 The Churchills built 99 ships, stopping there because the 100th ship built was supposed to be given to the Crown.
 At this point it is believed that the Churchills joined forces with the North shipyard down the river.
-All of the artifacts in the room were donated by local people.